Price Range (MSRP): $18,295 (Impreza) to $25,645 (Outback)

-The BRZ is the only non-all-wheel drive car that Subaru makes and it was one of last year’s most anticipated arrivals.
-The Subaru/Toyota collaboration is an affordable, rear-wheel drive performance car that is a blast to drive and looks good to boot.
-The BRZ features a 200-hp, four-cylinder boxer engine and plenty of standard features like navigation and Bluetooth connectivity.
+The BRZ sport coupe is an affordable, rear-wheel drive performance car that is a blast to drive and looks good to boot.
+It is the only non-AWD car that Subaru makes.
+The BRZ has been given a mid-cycle refresh that includes new revised styling, new LED headlights, revised suspension, and an updated manual transmission.
+It features a 200-hp, four-cylinder boxer engine and plenty of standard features like navigation and Bluetooth connectivity.